 5 Keys to an Effective Prayer Life

 God invites everybody to communicate with Him.
 It’s called prayer and quite simply it’s talking to our Heavenly Father in the Name of Jesus.
 Jesus is the one who taught us to pray, by example through The Lord’s Prayer.
 Yes, there are different types of prayer and there’s much that can be learned, but the first step in developing an effective prayer life is just to step out and start talking to God.
-There are many keys to building one’s prayer life, and here are five that we at GOD TV have selected that we believe will help you most.
+There are many keys to building one’s prayer life, and here are five that we at GOD TV swear by!

 1. Pick a time and place